BANKEX/Pay-iOS/README.md

 behavior violating this base foundation of respect.

 ## Publishing your own pull request
-If you want to publish your own pull request, you might want to ask us before to avoid doing simmilar work.
+If you want to publish your own pull request, you might want to ask us before to avoid doing similar work.

 ## CocoaPods
 If you want to add you own pods or update existing, you need to install cocoapods.